Ah, aging—nature’s way of slowing things down, quite literally.

 Physical Activity and Its Role in Metabolism

-The Journal of Aging and Physical Activity shows that people who remain physically active into their later years maintain a higher BMR compared to their sedentary counterparts.
+Research indicates that individuals who maintain physical activity into their later years can preserve a higher basal metabolic rate (BMR) compared to their sedentary counterparts.

 Dietary Habits and Metabolism Over Time